aws-samples/eks-workshop-v2/website/docs/observability/collecting-metrics/kubernetes_dashboards.md

 ![Grafana dashboard](./assets/dashboard.png)

-Click the dashboard "Kubernetes Cluster Monitoring" and let's review a panel within the dashboard.
+Click the dashboard **Kubernetes Cluster Monitoring** and let's review a panel within the dashboard.

 The Total Usage panel shows the overall cluster utlization in terms of CPU, Memory and Filesystem usage